DOOMustard/StardewValley-NPCMapLocations-Addon/README.md

         you can skip this step
-        this can be done in notepad or notepad++, or whatever text editor locate the json file for each of the mods you have in the tooltips folder which are named accordingly copy everything in the first file
-        paste it between the {braces} after "CustomMapTooltips" in the customlocations.json file 3.replace the customlocations.json file in the NPCMapLocations/maps/* with that file The name of the folder changes depending on which mods you're using,
+        this can be done in notepad or notepad++, or whatever text editor locate the json file for each of the mods you have in the tooltips folder which are named accordingly copy everything in the each mod file paste it between the {braces} after "CustomMapTooltips" in the customlocations.json file 3.replace the customlocations.json file in the NPCMapLocations/maps/* with that file The name of the folder changes depending on which mods you're using,